sciZer0/7/v/README.md

 All the fundamental problems of the blockchain industry can be solved only by extremely-decentralized and extremely-democratic blockchains, one of which, for example, the Vote blockchain is.

+And the closest targets might be free transactions and free exchanges.

-And this is just a matter of time that some initiative group of people will create a blockchain of that sort.
+This is just a matter of time that some initiative group of people will create a blockchain of that sort.

 Last but Not Least

-There is one thing to always keep in mind — the thing was said by the most technically-advanced people in the industry, including Anatoly Yakovenko — <b>sharding sucks</b>.
+In a world of exchanges and aggregators of exchanges, there is one thing to always keep in mind — the thing was said by the most technically-advanced people in the industry, including Anatoly Yakovenko — <b>sharding sucks</b>.

 <p>&nbsp</p>
 This is just an idea which might be discussed.
 The great fact is here:<br>